Pungyeon/clean-go-article/proposal.md

 }
 ```

 Our focus being on the naming of the `Parse` function.
 Despite this function name being very short and general, it's actually quite clear what this function attempts to achieve.
-Still following the same naming function, when we go one layer deeper, our function naming will become slightly more specific:
+When we go one layer deeper, our function naming will become slightly more specific:

 ```go
 func Parse(filepath string) (Config, error) {